libvis/python-libvis/docs/source/simple_story.rst

 You want to monitor them `live`.

-One way of doing it is to use plain old ``print`` function. just output total number of fails every time one occurs.
+One way of doing it is to use plain old ``print`` function.
+Just output the total number of fails every time one occurs.
 This will leave you with a mess in your console output.

 Another option is to use `libvis`.